 It is important to note that risks and assumptions can change throughout the course of a project.
 As such, it is important to regularly revisit and reassess these factors to ensure that the project remains on track.
 Additionally, it is important to involve all stakeholders in the risk and assumption evaluation process to ensure that all perspectives are considered and potential issues are identified early on.

-See also How does cloud security help in achieving data protection?
+See also How does continuous monitoring help in achieving continuous improvement?

 Examining project constraints and dependencies in case studies